Lainey Wilson

-Lainey Denay Wilson (born May 19, 1992) is an American country music singer–songwriter.
-Wilson performed from an early age, before going to Nashville, Tennessee, to pursue a career as a country performer.
-In 2014, she released her first album, followed by a second on the Lone Chief label in 2016.
-Wilson secured a publishing deal and later released an extended play (EP) in 2019, which included the song "Things a Man Oughta Know".
+Lainey Denay Wilson (born May 19, 1992) is an American country singer-songwriter.
+She performed at an early age, before going to Nashville to pursue a career as a country performer.
+In 2014, she released her first album on Cupit, followed by a second on Lone Chief in 2016.
+Wilson secured a publishing deal and later released an extended play (EP) in 2019 which included the song "Things a Man Oughta Know".
 In 2020, it was issued as a single through the BBR Music Group and eventually reached number one on the American country songs chart.

+Wilson has received nine Country Music Association Awards, including winning their top honor Entertainer of the Year in 2023.
+She has also received a Grammy Award and sixteen Academy of Country Music Awards.

 Early life

-Wilson was raised in Baskin, Louisiana, a town of only 250 people.
-Her father Brian was a farmer while her mother Michelle was a schoolteacher.
+Lainey Wilson was raised in Baskin, Louisiana, a town of 250 people.
+Her father, Brian, was a farmer while her mother, Michelle, was a schoolteacher.
+She also has a sister, Janna.
 She became interested in music at a young age.
 Her family often listened to classic country music by Buck Owens and Glen Campbell.
 "Country music for me and my family, it was more than music.
-We lived the words to those songs," she told The Advocate.
+We lived the words to those songs," she told The Advocate, a Baton Rouge, Louisiana newspaper.

 At age nine, she attended a performance of the Grand Ole Opry and was drawn to the music.
 "I just remember looking up there, being like, ‘Man, I wanna do that'," she recalled.
-Wilson's father taught her a couple of chords and she was soon writing songs by her preteen years.
+Wilson's father taught her a couple of chords and she was soon writing songs by her pre-teen years.
 In 2006, she released an extended play (EP) on Myspace titled Country Girls Rule.
 In high school, Wilson took a job impersonating Hannah Montana.
 Often booking her own shows, she performed as Hannah Montana at birthday parties, fairs, and festivals across Louisiana, Mississippi, and Arkansas, even once performing for child cancer patients at St. Jude Children's Research Hospital.